borisvassilev/lir/README.md

   - [Pandoc](http://pandoc.org/), a universal document converter.
     Installing from source is a bit of a hustle, but you don't have to: just get the installer for the latest release from the [download page on GitHub](https://github.com/jgm/pandoc/releases/tag/1.15.0.6).
-    It is important that you have the latest release, as the previous releases have a non-negative number of bugs that get in the way.
+    It is important that you have the latest (patched) release, as there have been a non-negative number of bugs in major releases that get in the way.

 # Recommended reading